PrasannaPandugula/my-hashnode-repo/cmgi66itf000202le0tf8gl02.md

 * **Efficiency -** The platform helps make more efficient use of servers resources, reducing waste and improving application performance.

-* **Portability -** Kubernetes is so portable and flexible that it can run on any infrastructure, including, including on-premises, data centers,, public clouds, or hybrid clouds.
+* **Portability -** Kubernetes is so portable and flexible that it can run on any infrastructure, including on-premises, data centers, public clouds, or hybrid clouds.

 * **Security-** It comes with a wide range of security features to protect applications from threats.
-This helps improves complains and reduce security risks.
+This helps improve complaints and reduce security risks.

-* **Automation**\- Highly stable system automation that does not effect the performance of the operations team.
+* **Automation**\- Highly stable system automation that does not affect the performance of the operations team.
 In addition, containers save developers by applying rapid iteration cycle techniques.

 ## Conclusion

-“In this blog, we have uncovered the power of Kubernetes, understanding its definition, core components, features and capabilities.
-Over next few days will explore its architectures, core components pods, replica sets and its challenges.
-Let’s make Kubernetes easy and enjoyable - get ready to become a pro in next few days! “
+In this blog, we have uncovered the power of Kubernetes, understanding its definition, core components, features, and capabilities.
+Over the next few days will explore its architectures, core components, pods, replica sets and its challenges.
+Let’s make Kubernetes easy and enjoyable - get ready to become a pro in the next few days!